How to Prepare for CLAT and AILET Simultaneously?

 CLAT Preparation Tips AILET Preparation Tips

-3. Study According to Exam Syllabus and Pattern
+Study Considering the Exam Syllabus and Pattern

 CLAT Syllabus AILET Syllabus